COMMUTER COMPLAINTS

 The article also claimed that the upholstery was torn and that the carriages were filthy with coal dust.

 Ah well, the upholstery didn’t look too bad by the 1940s.
-War years, and women in the workforce.
+These were the war years, and women in the workforce were filling the trains.

-The following incident two years later could easily have caused a typo and and a few dropped stitches!
+The following incident two years later could easily have caused a typo … and a few dropped stitches!

 Goods trains caused a lot of angst that year.
 In November, one actually came apart;